SnowTimSwiss/RootGuard/README.md

 # RootGuard
-Modern, easy to use app lock software for Linux
+Modern, easy to use app locking software for Linux